-Brian Hughes is an academic, a psychologist, and a writer specialising in stress psychophysiology, health psychology, the public understanding of psychology and science, and the application of psychology to social issues.
+Brian Hughes is a psychologist, an academic, and a writer specialising in stress psychophysiology, health psychology, the public understanding of psychology and science, and the application of psychology to social issues.
 A prominent advocate for scientific psychology, evidence-based policy, and the role of psychology in society, he writes widely on the psychology of empiricism and of empirically disputable claims, especially as they pertain to science, health, medicine, and politics.

 The Psychology of Brexit

 The Psychology of Brexit examines the psychological causes, catalysts, and consequences of Brexit.
 Unlike most cultural upheavals, Brexit is not the result of accidental tragedy or spontaneous economic turmoil.
 Rather, it exists because people decided to make it exist.
 It is a product of human psychology – shaped in critical ways by people’s perceptions, preferences, choices, self-images, attitudes, ideas, assumptions, group relations, and reasoned (or ill-reasoned) conclusions.

 Psychology in Crisis

 Throughout the history of psychology, attempts to measure human behaviour have given rise to an underappreciated margin of error.
 Today, as psychology experiences increasing difficulty reproducing the results of its own studies, such error leaves an indelible question: Is psychology actually a field of irreproducible science?
 In this thought-provoking new book, Brian Hughes seeks to answer this very question.